 Wildfire smoke is made up of very small particles and gasses that can be breathed into lungs and cause effects throughout the body.
 During wildfire season, smoke conditions can change very quickly.

-For more information see BCCDC Wildfire Smoke and the below fact sheets
+For more information visit BC Centre for Disease Control Wildfire Smoke and see the fact sheets below

 - Health effects of wildfire smoke

 - How to prepare for the wildfire smoke season

 - Wildfire smoke and Air Quality Health Index (AQHI)

 - Face masks for wildfire smoke

 Wildfire smoke causes or worsens a wide range of health effects